Andreas Wolff

-Andreas Wolff (born 3 March 1991) is a German handball player for THW Kiel and the German national team.
+Andreas Wolff (born 3 March 1991) is a German handball player who plays as a goalkeeper for THW Kiel and the German national team.

-Career
+Club career

 Wolff played until the age of 15 at SG Ollheim/Straßfeld, before switching to HSG Rheinbach-Wormersdorf.
 His senior breakthrough came for TV Kirchzell.

 Wolff's first major club was TV Großwallstadt, where he played until 2013 before switching to HSG Wetzlar.
 In 2016 he switched to the German top club THW Kiel.
 He played here for three years, where he played 102 matches, won the DHB-Pokal twice and won the EHF European League in 2019.

 In 2019 he switched to Polish Handball and Vive Kielce.
-Here he has won four Polish championships and was in the EHF Champions League final in 2022, where Kielce lost on penalties to FC Barcelona Handbol and in 2023. where they lost to SC Magdeburg.
+Here he won four Polish championships and was in the EHF Champions League final in 2022, where Kielce lost on penalties to FC Barcelona Handbol and in 2023. where they lost to SC Magdeburg.
 In 2019 he was appointed the captain of the team.

-National team
+International career

 Wolff debuted for the German B-team in 2013 and only a year later he was on the A team.

 He was part of the German National team, that won the 2016 European Men's Handball Championship in Poland.
 In this tournament he was selected as the best goalkeeper of the tournament.